 Exception-If you have 2 negative tests 48 hrs. apart you may unmask before day 11.

 -If an individual has access to a test and wants to test, the best approach is to use an antigen test towards the end of the 5-day isolation period.
 Child Health Associates does not have antigen testing.
 The testing we do here is not suitable for this as the more sensitive NAAT and PCR tests can remain positive for up to 12 weeks.

 - Retest only if you are fever-free for 24 hours without the use of fever-reducing medication AND your other symptoms have improved (loss of taste and smell may persist for weeks or months after recovery and need not delay the end of isolation).

 - If your test result is positive, you should continue to quarantine (isolate) until day 10.

-- If your test result is negative, you can end isolation, but continue to wear a well-fitting mask around others at home and in public until day 10.
+- If your 2 test results are negative, you can end isolation, but continue to wear a well-fitting mask around others at home and in public until day 10.